 High pass filter:

-The band-pass filter is a circuit that only allows specific frequencies to pass while effectively suppressing signals at other frequencies.
-Because of its selectivity to signals, it is widely used in electronic design.
+The bandpass filter is a circuit that only allows specific frequencies to pass while effectively suppressing signals at other frequencies.
+Because of its selectivity to signals, band-pass is widely used in electronic design.
 For example, the RLC tank is an analog band-pass filter.
 A band-pass filter refers to a filter that can pass frequency components in a certain frequency range but attenuate frequency components in other ranges to an extremely low level, as opposed to the concept of a band-stop filter.

 The number of filters in the 4G era is about 60-80, and the number of filters in the 5G era will reach 120-150.
 Based on the POI optimized substrate, the new SAW filter can provide built-in temperature compensation and can integrate multiple filters on a single chip.

 As one of the core components of the mobile communication system, the radio frequency filter is responsible for separating the radio signals transmitted and received by the mobile phone from different frequency bands.
 It is combined with the power amplifier (PA), Duplexer and Diplexer, Switch, and low noise amplifier (LNA).
 Together they form the radio frequency front end (RFFE) system.
-Due to the increasing complexity of 5G terminal design technology, it is estimated that the market’s compound annual growth rate (CAGR) within three years will be higher than 12%, reaching US$18 billion.
+Due to the increasing complexity of 5G terminal design technology, radio frequency filter is estimated that the market’s compound annual growth rate (CAGR) within three years will be higher than 12%, reaching US$18 billion.
 At the end of 2019, the RFFE market was approximately US$13 billion (including 3G and 4G).

-The supply of piezoelectric (POI) substrates for the new generation of 4G/5G ultra saw RF filters is essential to further enhance its advanced RF front-end product portfolio and the performance of 5G modems and RF systems.
+The supply of piezoelectric (POI) substrates for the new generation of 4G/5G ultra saw RF filters are essential to further enhance its advanced RF front-end product portfolio and the performance of 5G modems and RF systems.
 The technology is being integrated into multiple product lines, including the Power amplifier module (PAMiD), front-end module (FEMiD), diversity module (DRx), Wi-Fi splitter, GNSS splitter, and RF multiplexer.
 Considering that to achieve high-speed data transmission, 4G and 5G networks need to use more frequency bands.
 Therefore, smartphones must integrate a larger number of filters with better performance to ensure signal integrity and communication reliability.

 The prospects of the filter market can be described as great, but the filter is still the most challenging module in the RF front-end.